ryan-l-robinson/tech.ryanrobinson.ca/content/posts/drupal-sync-configuration/drupal-sync-configuration.md

 title: "Drupal: Sync Configuration"
 date: 2022-02-18T00:14:00.000Z
 author: Ryan Robinson
-description: "An introduction to synchronizing Drupal configuration across environments."
+description: An introduction to synchronizing Drupal configuration across environments.
 series: GitLab DevOps
 tags:
+  - DevOps
   - Drupal
-  - Git, GitLab, and GitHub
 ---

 Having a workflow that keeps your code in sync across development, staging, and production servers – like in the series of [GitLab DevOps](/tags/gitlab-devops/) posts I’ve been sharing recently – is important.
 But that doesn’t synchronize the database, which contains two major subcategories: configuration and content.
 It also doesn’t synchronize user-uploaded files, but that’s a subject for a different post.